-Lotte Lehmann's legacy in recordings, films, and writing offers as much fascination now as many years ago, and it's a joy to discover how today's technology allows easy access to much of it.
-Thus it has been my privilege to meld pieces of her legacy (in this case, her master classes) into its own art form, a celebration worthy of her charisma and creativity.
+Lotte Lehmann's legacy in recordings, films, and writing offers as much fascination now as many years ago, and it's a joy to discover how today's technology allows access to much of it.
+Thus it has been my privilege to meld pieces of her legacy (in this case her master classes) into its own art form, a celebration worthy of her charisma and creativity.

-This Volume IV of the series offers some of Lehmann's teaching of song cycles (or portions of them) in master classes and a few private lessons.
-You can access the songs in the Index.
-It's alphabetized by the song cycle's title, the individual songs, as well as under the composers' works.
-Some of the song cycles are incomplete.
-We are awaiting pending orders that will help fill in the missing songs.
-You'll find these in a future edition of this volume.
+This Volume V of the series offers Lehmann's teaching in opera master classes and a few private lessons.
+You can access the individual arias, opera scenes, and operas presented here in the Index.
+It's alphabetized by composer, the opera's title, as well as the aria's title.
+Volume III offers individual songs, Lieder, mélodie.
+Volume IV provides the song cycles.